On How Zero-Knowledge Proof Blockchain Mixers Improve, and Worsen User Privacy: Measuring Mixer Anonymity Set Size

-\textbf{Observation:} Incautious users maybe adopt a deposit address $\addr_d$ to issue a withdrawal transaction, while assigning another address $\addr_w$ to receive the withdrawn funds (cf.\ Section~\ref{sec-sub:relayer}).
-This action infers that $\addr_d$ and $\addr_w$ are likely controlled by the same user.
+\textbf{Observation:} Incautious users may adopt a deposit address $\addr_w$ to receive the withdrawn funds, while paying the transaction fees using their deposit address $\addr_d$.
+This action infers that $\addr_d$ and $\addr_w$ are likely controlled by the same user. \fixed{This action might happen when users are not familiar with the mixer functionality, which can leak users' privacy.}